adonaydem/battle-of-nets/README.md

 ### **First Results on Puzzle Solver Challenge**
 ***March 19, 2025***

-The initial benchmarks for the Puzzle Solver Challenge are in!
-The first model tested is InceptionNet-inspired architecture.
+The benchmarks for the Puzzle Solver Challenge are in!
-Robustness of models was analyzed against altered images using grid-based occlusion techniques.
+Robustness of models was analyzed against altered images using grid-based occlusion techniques. <a href="notebooks/Speedrun_Quantization/README.md">Description Link</a>

 ### **InceptionNet Joins the Battle**